HTTP cookie: Zombie cookie

 A zombie cookie is data and code that has been placed by a web server on a visitor's computer or other device in a hidden location outside the visitor's web browser's dedicated cookie storage location, and that automatically recreates a HTTP cookie as a regular cookie after the original cookie had been deleted.
 The zombie cookie may be stored in multiple locations, such as Flash Local shared object, HTML5 Web storage, and other client-side and even server-side locations, and when absence is detected in one of the locations, the missing instance is recreated by the JavaScript code using the data stored in other locations.

-Cookie wall

-A cookie wall pops up on a website and informs the user of the website's cookie usage.
-It has no reject option, and the website is not accessible without tracking cookies.

 Structure

 A cookie consists of the following components: